jonathanpotts/RecipeCatalog/src/WebApi/README.md

 The following configuration options are available:

 - GeneratorId - ID number for running instance (each concurrently running instance should have a unique value)

+## Seed Data

+Seed data was created using the [AIDataGenerator](../AIDataGenerator/) project with Updated GPT-3.5 Turbo and DALL-E 3.